 At the outset of the course, five assignments will be posted on the "Assignments and Exams" page.
 The 5 assignments will cumulatively count for 40% of the student's grade for the course.
 Please compose your answers to assignments on your own computer, remembering to save your work frequently.
 Once your assignment is complete, please submit by uploading it pursuant to the directions on the "Assignments and Exams" page within the NPC student site.
 Assignments may be submitted as PDF files, Microsoft Word documents, Open Office documents or PowerPoint presentations.
 Each submitted assignment will be graded on the following scale: - 4 Excellent - 3 Good - 2 Satisfactory - 1 Poor - 0 Not acceptable (must resubmit) (Half-points may also be awarded in assignment grading.)
 Please see the "Assignment Grading Rubric" (the next page of this syllabus) for more detailed information about how assignments are graded and the key elements of assignments that instructors look for when grading assignments.
 In addition to a grade, students will receive written feedback from the instructor on their assignments, where appropriate.
 For more information on assignments, please see the NPC Student Handbook.
 To the extent possible, it is recommended that students complete the assignments as the course proceeds rather than waiting until after the course ends.
 Assignment Grading Rubric Factor 4 (Excellent) 3(Good) 2(Satisfactory) I (Poor) 0 (no credit) Thoroughness Answers all questions in the exercise completely and in the appropriate order.
-Answers all questions in the exercise but not Answers most of the questions in the exercise but not completely and/or not on the appropriate order Does not answer many of the questions in the exercise but does make some reasonable effort to do so.
-Makes little or no reasonable effort to answer the questions posed in the assignment Demonstrates Understanding Of the Assignment and has come to an appropriate conclusion Response demonstrates a thorough understanding of the exercise and the student has justified and enunciated an appropriate conclusion. • understanding of the exercise.
-The conclusion that the students comes to may not be appropriately the exercise but Response demonstrates a very poor understanding of the subject matter presented by the assignment.
+Answers all questions Answers most of the questions in the exercise but not completely and/or not on the appropriate order many of the questions in the Makes little or no reasonable effort to answer the questions posed in the assignment Demonstrates Understanding Of the Assignment and has come to an appropriate conclusion Response demonstrates an understanding of the exercise and comes to a conclusion. understanding of the exercise.
+The conclusion that the students comes to may not be appropriately understanding of the exercise but Response demonstrates a very poor understanding of the subject matter presented by the assignment.
 Documentation/ Legal research (note: For assignments, sources should be those obtained through legal research; for exam essays, legal principles learned in class or the courseware is sufficient.) least two excellent sources and has applied them appropriately.
-Appropriate sources are documented and well cited and well one excellent but has missed the best available OR student has cited good sources but Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
+Appropriate sources are documented and well cited and well Student has cited one excellent source or two or more good sources but has missed at least one excellent source.
+Sources are integrated well in the assignment. but has missed the best available OR student has cited good sources but Student has cited poor or inappropriate authorities or has failed to establish the relevance of the sources that he or she has cited.
 Student has not cited any legal authorities or has cited authorities that are irrelevant.
 Organization very well; the reader can clearly understand where the essay is going at all point and a cohesive easy-to- is coherent, though may not flow freely.
 Different components of the level of organization, but is difficult to follow.
 The essay is very difficult to follow.
 The student did not Student's essay is in chaos.
 There is no reasonable attempt to organize the essay coherently.
-Critical Thinking and Analysis critical thinking and analysis.
-The student is able to apply the thinking and analysis.
-The student's points Shows minimal critical thinking and analysis.
+Critical Thinking and Analysis The student's points are well argued and Shows minimal critical thinking and analysis.
 The student's arguments are weak and unconvincing.
 Shows no effort critical thinking or analysis.
 The student's points make no sense.
 Credit may also be taken off for poor spelling or grammar.
 EXAMINATIONS: